maytiara/md-generator/output/demo.md

 ## Description
 ---------------------
-To create a generated markdown file
+To create a markdown file generator for my future projects

 ## Table of Contents
 1. [Installation](#installation-details)